Tanami/symta/doc/symta-by-example.md

 Note, that `use` keyword should come as the first line in the file.

 Of course you can write your own custom modules.
 All that required is to write an `.s` file and add `export` keyword at the end, to specify what you want to export.
-For example, the `greet` code from the first example can be packed into a semarate `module.s` file
+For example, the `greet` code from the first example can be packed into a separate `module.s` file
 ```
 greet Name = "Hello, [Name]!"
 export greet